hwstar/8-zone-sensor-panel/README.md

 This is the code and documentation repository for an 8 zone sensor panel controller kit.
 It has the following features:

-* ESP32 Microcontroller utulizing the WT32-ETH01 Ethernet Module.
+* ESP32 Microcontroller utilizing the WT32-ETH01 Ethernet Module.
 * Uses a 40VA 16.5VAC wall transformer with an internal fuse.
 * Charges a 12V 7A lead acid battery
 * AC power failure detection.